Who can be referred?

 Do you offer other support in addition to home visiting volunteers?

-Subject to funding, families can be offered support outside their home, which complements home-visiting support, for example, family groups, outings, training courses.
+Subject to funding, families can be offered support outside their home, which complements home-visiting support.
 For details of the services currently please click here.

 How are volunteers screened?

 All volunteers meet the requirements of our personal specification.
-They are interviewed before being invited to attend an eight day accredited preparation course and will undergo a final interview before a decision is made by the co-ordinator about their suitability for placement with a Home-Start family.
-We take up two references and an enhanced DBS check.
+They are risk assessed and we take up two references before inviting them to attend an eight day accredited preparation course.
+They have to pass an enhanced DBS check and undergo a final interview before a decision is made about their suitability for placement with a Home-Start family.